 "She's already out at the pitch.
 I guess she's used to it," Ginger laughed.
 "But, Gin, I never thought I'd see a day like this.
 I'm so 'appy for you.
 'Ow did 'Arry feel?"

 "He was the one who saw it in the papers and showed it to me."
-She looked around; nobody else was in the locker room, and she lowered her voice.
+She looked around; nobody else was in the locker room, but she lowered her voice.
 "I'm resigning from the team as soon as the tournament's over.
-Harry and I are going to try to have a baby.
+We're going to try to have a baby.
 Keep it to yourself, okay?"

 Surprise followed by chagrin appeared on Ginger's face.
 "Well, that's bigger news than gettin' picked for the National team.
 Bugger me, Gin, 'ow're we gonna win another championship without you?"
 Then she smiled.
 "Merlin, what am I sayin'?
 Congratulations!
 That's wonderful!"